zamiur/grqa/readme.md

 ### Future Plans (possibly)

-- Get specific Qur'an ayat
-- Fetch information and show meanings/definition
+Ideas considered *["feature-creep-esque"](https://en.wikipedia.org/wiki/Feature_creep)* (I might make a whole new program for these)

 - Implement recitation
+- Fetch information and show meanings/definition*

+***Ideas that could be implemented***

+- Get specific Qur'an ayat (for example `grqa 1 5` will print out ayat 5 of Surah Fatiha)
+- Fetch information and show meanings/definition*
 - Check if moshaf (`quran.txt`) exists, if not download again.

+<p style="font-size: small;">*As to how much information should be necessary before it can be considered more of a feature creep</p>

 ### Changelog